Daniëlle van de Donk: International career

-Van de Donk was selected to the final squad for the 2019 FIFA Women's World Cup in France.
+Van de Donk was selected to the final squad for the 2019 FIFA World Cup in France.
 Ahead of the tournament, ESPN named her to their top 25 player ranking.
 After winning all three of their group stage matches, the team finished at the top of their group and advanced to the knockout stage.
 During the Round of 16, the Dutch team faced 2011 champions, Japan, who had knocked them out of the 2015 World Cup.
-This time, the Netherlands won 2–1 and advanced to the quarterifinals.
+This time, the Netherlands won 2–1 and advanced to the quarterfinals.
 Of the match, The Guardian called Van de Donk "Holland's best player tonight."
 The Dutch team faced Italy in the quarterfinal and won 2–1 advancing to the semifinal for the first time in team history.
 Van de Donk played every minute of the semi-final against Sweden until the team scored a goal in the ninth minute of extra time and won the match 1–0, advancing to the final for the first time.
 The Netherlands faced 2015 champions the United States and lost 2–0.
 She also played in the Final.
 Following the loss, she noted: "The growth [of women’s football in the Netherlands] is ridiculous.
 If I look at women’s football and the hype, it’s amazing.
 I think that’s what I’m most proud of, that we got so much respect from the Netherlands."

 On 8 October 2019, Van de Donk scored a goal in her 100th international appearance, a 2–0 win against Russia.

+In the Euro 2022, Van de Donk scored the winning goal in the 3–2 match against Portugal, helping her team advance to the knockout stage.

+On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA World Cup.
+In the group stage game against the United States, Van de Donk hit her head and received treatment for several minutes.
+She returned to play wearing a swim cap to prevent bleeding.

 Personal life

-Van de Donk has previously been in a relationship with former Arsenal teammate Beth Mead.
-She is currently in a relationship with Australian footballer and Olympique Lyonnais teammate Ellie Carpenter.
+Van de Donk was in a relationship with former Arsenal teammate Beth Mead.
+After joining Lyon, she met Ellie Carpenter, a teammate and Australia national team defender.
+The two announced their engagement on 1 January 2024 during a holiday in the Maldives, and marriage on 7 June 2025 at the Château Hermitage de Combas in Servian in Southern France.